-SSL.com performs regular internal audits (on at least a quarterly basis) against a randomly selected sample of at least three percent of the OV and DV SSL Certificates and at least three percent of the EV SSL and EV Code Signing Certificates issued since the last internal audit.
+SSL.com performs regular internal audits (on at least a quarterly basis) against a randomly selected sample of at least the greater of one certificate or three percent of the OV and DV SSL Certificates and at least the greater of one certificate or three percent of the EV SSL and EV Code Signing Certificates issued since the last internal audit.
 Self-audits are performed in accordance with applicable CA/B Forum Guidelines.